 Transport and How to get to Alicante

-With Alicante airport being the nearest airport to Benidorm and all the other Costa Blanca resorts, the airport welcomes millions of visitors a year from all over Europe.
+With Alicante airport being the nearest airport to Benidorm and all the other Costa Blanca resorts, the airport welcomes millions of visitors from all over Europe a year.
 Flights from the UK to Alicante, take around 2h 35m.
 ALC Alicante International Airport, has flights from nearly all major and regional airports.
 The airport is just 12 kilometres from downtown Alicante and has a dedicated bus service that runs on a loop 24 hours a day, 365 days a year, stopping at various points throughout the city.
 Alicante is also part of Spain’s high-speed rail network, with trains from Madrid and Barcelona regularly scheduled.

 Where to stay in Alicante